 He also touched upon the crucial features that B2B businesses should look for in an enterprise eCommerce solution.
 Those are corporate accounts, multiple websites, personalized catalogs, configurable workflows for customers at the frontend and sales teams at the backend, and multiple price books.

 Next, Yoav shared a case study of how Arc International, one of the world’s largest glassware manufacturer who deployed OroCommerce to establish their online presence.
 Grégory Tocut, the CTO of Digital at Arc International explained why OroCommerce is a perfect fit:

 “We evaluated other solutions like Magento and Hybris but selected OroCommerce because of its great flexibility, comprehensive out-of-the-box B2B feature set, the strong technology stack, and the team behind it.
 Moreover, its unique deep integration with OroCRM will help us understand the customer at the center of our B2B eCommerce strategy.”

 Roy Rubin reveals what led him to become an advisor on Oro’s board

 In the spring of 2015, Roy joined Oro as an advisor.
-When asked what led him to becoming an advisor on Oro’s board, Roy mentioned that it’s rare to find a team of proven industry professionals so passionate about delivering an amazing product experience to B2B merchants.
-This passion coupled with a track record of proven experience is what ultimately led Roy to joining the Oro team.
+When asked what led him to become an advisor on Oro’s board, Roy mentioned that it’s rare to find a team of proven industry professionals so passionate about delivering an amazing product experience to B2B merchants.
+This passion coupled with a track record of proven experience is what ultimately led Roy to join the Oro team.